Report: U.S. Postal Service is not fully protecting its intellectual assets

 To put it in perspective, private mailers have filed many more applications for patents.
 Pitney Bowes expanded its patent portfolio by 646 technologies or ideas between 1998-2013 — USPS only has 209.

 Similarly, business owners are responsible protecting their own intellectual property.
 Neglecting to do so can place companies at a huge disadvantage.
-Instead of staying behind, stay in line with the market by partnering with a Phoenix business attorney
+Instead of staying behind, stay in line with the market by partnering with a Phoenix business attorney.

-Categorised in:
+Categorised in: Intellectual Property Law

 This post was written by